canjs/can-observable-object/doc/define/default.md

 @signature `default`

-  Any value can be provided as the default value used for this property, like:
+  Provide *primitive* values to act as the initial value for the property if no value is provided upon instantiation.
+For example:

   ```js
   import { DefineObject } from "can/everything"